 The Bachelor of Science in Business Administration (B.S.B.A) programs in Global Business, Accounting, and Economics offered in the Sorrell College of Business are accredited by AACSB International-The Association to Advance Collegiate Schools in Business.
-In addition, the undergraduate accounting program housed in the School of Accountancy carries supplemental AACSB accounting accréditation.
+In addition, the undergraduate accounting program housed in the School of Accountancy carries supplemental AACSB accounting accreditation.

-The Bachelor of Science in Hospitality, Sport, and Tourism Man-The Bacheior of Science in Hospitality, Sport, and Tourism Management (Sport Management concentration) offered in the School of Hospitality, Sport, and Tourism Management is separately accredited by the Commission on Sport Management Accreditation (COSMA).
+The Bachelor of Science in Hospitality, Sport, and Tourism Management (Sport Management concentration) offered in the School of Hospitality, Sport, and Tourism Management is separately accredited by the Commission on Sport Management Accreditation (COSMA).